API Reference

 Arguments:

 • messages: A list of ChatMessage objects containing the messages to be processed.
-The last message should contain the function invocation payload in OpenAI function calling format.
-See the example in the class docstring for the expected format.
+The last message should contain the tool calls.

 • service_openapi_spec: The OpenAPI JSON specification object of the service to be invoked.
 All the refs should already be resolved.